-Although there is not strong evidence that hot weather can cause preterm labour, anyone experience more Braxton Hicks-type uterine activity than usual should be checked by their health-care provider.
+Although there is not strong evidence that hot weather can cause preterm labour, anyone who experiences more Braxton Hicks-type uterine activity than usual should be checked by their health-care provider.

 "Like the rest of the public, drinking water, use of cooling fans and avoiding increased activity during extreme heat are all strongly recommended."